EricMungai97/city-explorer/README.md

 ## Credit and Collaborations

-Name of feature: Display a map with coordinates
+## Name of feature: Display a map with coordinates

 Estimate of time needed to complete: 4hrs

 Start time: 4pm

 Finish time: 10am

+Actual time needed to complete: 4hrs

+## Name of feature: Display a map with coordinates

+Estimate of time needed to complete: 4hrs

+Start time: 4pm

+Finish time: 10am

+Actual time needed to complete: 4hrs
+## Name of feature: Display weather data and movie data

+Estimate of time needed to complete: 4hrs

+Start time: 2pm

+Finish time: 10pm

 Actual time needed to complete: 4hrs